 Spraying frequencies showed highly significant differences on plant height, plant girth and number of leaves per plant in both seasons at 6 and 12 weeks after planting (Table 1 and 2).
 The highest values of plant height, plant girth and number of leaves per plant were recorded under spraying every week on all types of fertilizers.
 This might be due to positive effect of short frequency of foliar application increasing plant height, plant girth and number of leaves per plant of banana plantlets.
 This result corroborated the findings of Noor Asma et al. (2018) who found that highest pseudostem height, pseudostem girth and leaf area of banana under applied at 1 ml L-1 compared to control.
 Moreover, Naher et al. (2011) reported that foliar fertilizers can supply macronutrients, which can be absorbed by the plant through the leaves of banana.

 Table 1.
-Effect of foliar frequency on plant height, plant girthand number of leaves per plant of banana plantlet after 6 weeks from planting
+Effect of foliar frequency on plant height, plant girth and number of leaves per plant of banana plantlet after 6 weeks from planting